 - The width and length of the Apple boot (the plastic part before the contacts) will have a consistent measurement of 0.30-inches by 0.47-inches.

 - The faceplate with the exposed contacts will have a gray or white insert.
 However, counterfeit cables often have black faceplates.

 Some of the same checks also work for USB-C cables, but there are other aspects to note.
 For example, the inside of the USB-C end should be white.
 Also, the contacts inside an official Apple USB-C cable are consistent in width, while counterfeit cables have thinner contacts.

 Here are some tips on how to charge your devices safely:

 - Use the charger and cable that came with your device.
 The included accessories are official products and have been tested for safety.
-If you didn’t receive these accessories with your new device, only buy certified options.
+Only buy certified options if you didn’t receive these accessories with your new device.

 - Cheaper isn’t always better.
 If you need to buy a replacement, get an official or branded cable over a more affordable alternative.

 - Never charge your phone under a blanket or pillow.
 Devices can get hot when charging, and being covered by a blanket makes it worse, potentially leading to fires.